ikiyokawa/slitflow/docs/getting_started_basic.rst

 Simulate random walks
 ------------------------
-Start by creating an index object that defines the number of images and trajectories.
+Start by creating an Index object that defines the number of images and trajectories.
 Then we execute the ``run()`` method to make result data inside the Index object.